 So, who are these false teachers?
 In 1:10, Paul refers to the “circumcision party.”
 Based on what we can piece together from Paul’s other letters, these are people who accept Jesus as the Messiah yet require the Jewish laws to be observed, including the law of circumcision.
 Paul knows that any addition to the gospel is a false gospel.
-And so he tells Titus in no uncertain terms that it is his duty to oppose such teachers and their teachings.
-Oppose them for the sake of those around them.
-Silence them.
-Tell them to be quiet.
-Deprive them of their teaching positions.
-And do not just tell them they are wrong; explain to them how they are wronmayg…His goal here is not to stifle freedom of expression but to halt the spread of spiritual disease and to heal sick souls—even the souls of those who teach false doctrine.
+And so he tells Titus in no uncertain terms that it is his duty to oppose such teachers and their teachings..
+And don’t just tell them they are wrong; explain to them how they are wrong.
+He says in verse 13, “rebuke them sharply, that they may be sound in the faith.”
+His goal here is not to stifle freedom of expression but to halt the spread of spiritual disease and to heal sick souls—even the souls of these false teachers.

-Paul also concludes the letter to Titus with an admonition about false teaching and divisions in the church: “But avoid foolish controversies, genealogies, dissensions, and quarrels about the law, for they are unprofitable and worthless.
+Paul picks up this theme again in 3:9-11: “But avoid foolish controversies, genealogies, dissensions, and quarrels about the law, for they are unprofitable and worthless.
 As for a person who stirs up division, after warning him once and then twice, have nothing more to do with him, knowing that such a person is warped and sinful; he is self-condemned.”
-But a(3:9-11).
-One of the most important things any pastor or elder will do for you is something you may never notice.
+(3:9-11).
+In thinking about this, you know, one of the most important things any pastor or elder will do for us is something we may never notice.
 It is not visiting hospitals, successfully leading a church to expand its budget, or ensuring that his sermons have clear outlines—all of which are good things.
-It is this: working hard to know Scripture in order to protect you from false teachings, which are useless, of no benefit, dangerous, and divisive in the church.
+It is this: working hard to know Scripture in order to protect us from false teaching.
+False teaching is a bit like asbestos: if it gets in the air of a church, everyone is at risk of being harmed – they breathe it in, but they may not even know it.
+We need our leaders to be watching out for us.

+And, all of us should seek the Spirit’s help in our discernment of good teaching from bad.
+We should be like the Bereans in Acts, searching the scriptures to verify what we hear.

-But, of course, it is not enough to simply oppose false teaching: there are churches in our country today that pride themselves primarily on what they have resisted or been opposed to.
-No, a church must have elders that go beyond their resistance of false teaching and also teach sound doctrine.
-For teaching of the truth is the surest preventative measure against false teaching taking hold in the church.
+But, of course, it is not enough to simply oppose false teaching.
+It’s great, for example, if you have a church that opposes universalism – the idea that all religions lead to God.
+That’s untrue, and unhealthy for the church.
+But you’ve got to go further.
+A church must have elders that also teach sound doctrine.
+Solid, consistent teaching of the truth is the best way to prevent falsehood from taking hold in the church.
+And what is that truth?
+That leads us to our third theme,

 Gospel Saturated Doctrine (2:1,11-15 and 3:3-8)